 Like us on Facebook

 Visitors, workers and students can apply online for faster processing.

 Whenever possible, students are encouraged to apply online to extend their study permit, TRV, and/or apply or renew their work permits.
-If you have already submitted a paper application, please do not submit an electronic application as this will not speed up processing.
+If you have already submitted a paper application, please do not submit an electronic application as this will not

 Below please find information on study and work permits, important reminder and temporary resident visas (TRV) and electronic travel authorization (eTA).

 If you are applying for a study permit for the first time please refer to http://www.cic.gc.ca/english/study/study.asp Please be sure to read all the instructions